Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

     let jsonBool = jsonBoolTrue <|> jsonBoolFalse
 ```

 Since a boolean can be in either of two states, we can handle them separately and combine them using the choice operator.
-This is an advantage of combinatory parsing — we can split a complex grammar rule into many simpler ones.
+This is an advantage of combinatory parsing — we can split complex grammar rules into many simpler ones.

 When it comes to `jsonNumber`, FParsec already does most of the work by providing us with `pfloat`, a parser that matches text that represents a floating point number and converts it to `float` (which is an alias for `System.Double` in F#).
 That means we can just write our parser like this: